 Don’t try to extract blackheads by squeezing them out DIY-style.
 This can cause infections or leave scars.
 By picking at your skin, you can also push bacteria deeper into the pore or release it onto nearby skin where new blackheads can form.

-Be gentle when dealing with your face, and that also includes not over-scrubbing your skin.
+Do be gentle when dealing with your face, and this includes not over-scrubbing your skin.
 While regular exfoliation can help remove and prevent blackheads, excessive scrubbing can damage and irritate your skin.
 To instantly remove blackheads deep in your pores, choose a pore strip.
 A pore strip acts like a magnet on your skin to pull out deep-rooted gunk in your pores.

-Always follow up a blackhead treatment with a good face wash and a quality toner that’s made for facial skin.
-You should not, however, overdo it with the face-washing routine; you could remove too much moisture from your skin and do more harm than good.
+Regularly cleansing your skin and refining your pores with a facial toner are essential parts of a skincare routine for oily skin.
+But, don't overdo it with the face-washing routine; you could remove too much moisture from your skin and do more harm than good.

+Do focus on self care.
 Getting enough sleep and eating healthy foods definitely falls into the “do” category.
 A balanced diet of protein, vegetables, and fruit is best, and be sure to avoid greasy foods as much as possible.
+Use our tips to learn more about how to take care of your skin.

 The fine print: it does not contain chocolate chips, you cannot eat it, and there is no fresh out of the oven smell.